Hi-Folks/data-block/README.md

 ```
 The `$data` object is an instance of the `Block` class.

-In the case you want to initialize an empty `Block` object you can call the `make()` method with no parameters:
+In the case you want to initialize an empty `Block` object, you can call the `make()` method with no parameters:
 ```php
 $data = Block::make();
 ```
-Once you have initialized the Block object you can start using its methods.
+Once you initialize the Block object, you can use its methods.

 ### The `get()` method
 The `get()` method supports keys/indexes with the dot (or custom) notation for retrieving values from nested arrays.